What, in fact, is prosperity, and why has money been so hard for some people to attract, and manage? What will money

 I have found my path, and arrived within my highest calling, and created my dream business as an author, spiritual teacher, and healer.
 My days, though, and those of others I know who do similar work, include many of the routine, and mundane, business-related tasks of publishing, marketing, sales, promotion, record keeping, and customer service.
 Even in this new awakening energy I am still “working” for what I receive.

 Several years ago, I sensed that I should create a car-less lifestyle.
 I began to bicycle and use public transportation more, even in the winter in Chicago.
 I sold my car in 2012, and I was sad to see it go.
 I bought it new in 1987, took good care of it all that time, and it was only a few years away from becoming a classic.
 I found a renter for my garage space, and then I discovered how much fun it is to have a well-maintained, late-model rental fleet available whenever I need to go longer distances.
 The rental company lets me pick the car I want to drive that day and I’ve been able to experience some great cars this way.
-Even as a frequent renter I’m way ahead financially because, along with the rent from my garage space, I save on parking, plates and registration, and insurance.
+Even as a frequent renter I’m way ahead financially because, along with the rent from my garage space, I save on depreciation, maintenance, parking, registration and license plates, and insurance.
 This is one example of how having less can actually create greater prosperity.

 When my sisters, and I, helped our parents move out of the house we grew up in, we discovered that many of the possessions we had all acquired over the years had deteriorated, and needed to be recycled.
 Think of how much extra energy we can liberate, and access for other pursuits, if we let go of material possessions that cost us time, mind space, and emotional attachment.